-The Company is currently engaged in the development of two seniors' retirement communities, "OPAL by Element" ("Opal") and "OASIS by Element" ("Oasis").
-Both Opal and Oasis are owned by related parties (see "Related Party Transactions").
-Revenue for the three and nine months ended February 28, 2018, were \$272,046 and \$1,633,992 respectively compared to \$nil and \$500,000 for the same period in the previous corresponding periods.
-The increase in revenues reflects consulting fees for both the Opal and Oasis projects.
-In the past, the Company received fees when certain milestones were achieved.
-Amended consultant agreements to provide for compensation terms more favourable to the Company and better reflective of industry standards were signed, effective May 1, 2017, for both the Opal and Oasis projects and on a go-forward basis, fees will be billed and paid in monthly instalments when services are rendered.
+The Company is currently engaged in the development of three seniors' retirement communities, "OPAL by Element" ("Opal") and "OASIS by Element" ("Oasis") and Aquara project.
+Opal and Oasis are owned by related parties (see "Related Party Transactions").
+The Company currently has 100% ownership interest in Aquara.
+Revenue for the three months ended August 31, 2018, were \$1,144,051 compared to \$683,649 for the same period in the previous corresponding periods.
+The increase in revenues reflects consulting fees for the Oasis project.